orangain/contextual-github-review/README.md

-# GitHub PR Blame Viewer
+# Contextual GitHub Review

-A Chrome extension that displays git blame information for each line in GitHub Pull Request diff views.
+A Chrome extension that provides contextual information for GitHub Pull Requests.

 ## Features

-- Shows commit hash, author, and date for each diff line
+- Shows commit information for the added lines in the diff view.
-- Works on all GitHub Pull Request pages
-- Supports both light and dark themes
-- Optional GitHub token configuration for private repos and higher rate limits
-- Clickable commit hashes that link to full commit pages
+  - This helps reviewers understand the history and context of changes without needing to switch tabs or look up commits separately.

 ## Installation